 email: homes@bnl.gov

 Welcome to my personal home page!
-I am a physicist in the Electron Spectroscopy Group in the Condensed Matter Physics and Materials Science Department at Brookhaven National Laboratory, where I study the interaction of light with solids, and pretty much anything else too slow to get out of the way.
-In particular, I use infrared radiation from conventional black-body sources, as well as from the National Synchrotron Light Source at the U12IR beam line.
+I am a physicist in the Electronic Structure Techniques (EST) Group the NSLS II at Brookhaven National Laboratory, where I study the interaction of light with solids, and pretty much anything else too slow to get out of the way.
 If you would like to learn more about the fundamentals of infrared spectroscopy, you can view a PDF file of a monograph Fourier-transform infrared spectroscopy (recently revised) that I am working on, but have not yet finished (you will need Adobe Acrobat Reader to view this document).
-I was once (but no longer am) involved with a software company called Idelix that developed advanced interface technologies, providing enhancements in mobile, desktop, Web-based applications, and is based in Vancouver, British Columbia; this company has since been reconstituted and is now known as Lat49.
-Finally, a link to the old picture that used to be here of our cat Kira helping me with a physics problem.
+By the way, the picture on the screen is a part of the Fermi surface of the perfectly-compensated semimetal WTe2, a colossal magnetoresistance material.

 Top of Page